China's Ant to boost consumer finance unit capital as it restructures micro-lending -sources

 By Julie Zhu

-HONG KONG, Feb 26 (Reuters) - China's Ant Group is in talks with other shareholders in its new consumer finance unit to bolster the firm's capital as it prepares to fold in its lucrative micro-lending businesses, people familiar with the matter said.
+HONG KONG, Feb 26 (Reuters) - China's Ant Group is in talks with other shareholders in its new consumer finance unit to bolster the firm's capital as the fintech giant prepares to fold in its lucrative micro-lending businesses, people familiar with the matter said.

 It would need additional capital of 30 billion yuan ($4.6 billion) to meet regulatory requirements, said one of the people who has direct knowledge of the plans.

-Ant plans to bring the bulk of its micro-lending businesses into the unit - equivalent to roughly 1 trillion yuan ($155 billion) in outstanding loans - a move which will allow it to maintain operations nationwide and expand more easily, said two sources.
+Ant plans to bring most of its micro-lending businesses into the unit - equivalent to roughly 1 trillion yuan ($155 billion) in outstanding loans - a move which will allow it to maintain operations nationwide and expand more easily, said two sources.

 The plans reflect intense regulatory pressure on Ant to rein in some of its operations and subject them to rules and capital requirements similar to those for banks.
 That pressure scuppered Ant's $37 billion IPO last year and has seen it formulate plans to shift to a financial holding company structure.